cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     In the command above, `-c` specifies the configuration file and `-h` specifies the computing node list.

-    If you need to initialize the Standby Master node, refer to the following command:
+    If you need to initialize the standby coordinator node, refer to the following command:

     ```bash
-    gpinitstandby -s cbdb-standbymaster
+    gpinitstandby -s cbdb-standbycoordinator
     ```

 ## Step 5.
 Log into Cloudberry Database